Mike11199/unreal-project-slash/README.md

  <br />

-* Added treasure with red glowing ember particles swirling around it in a vortex, using the niagara particle system.
-The treasure spawns a random item (which can vary in value) from the parent class generating a random integer to index into a treasure array - on breakable destruction.
+* Added treasure with red glowing ember particles swirling around it in a vortex, using the Niagara particle system.
+The treasure spawns randomly from a breakable, from simply indexing into a treasure item array with a random integer.
 Also added these particles to the weapon's parent C++ class.
-This makes items easier to find in the world.
-The items also disappear on sphere overlap events when they are picked up.

 <br />